 The good news is that although the entire document has been rewritten, many requirements remain the same.
 In this article, we'll give an overview of what the new changes are in MEDDEV 2.7/1 revision 4 and how those changes affect your medical device company when it comes to maintaining European Compliance and keeping your CE marking.

-MEDDEV 2.7.1 Revision 4 Requires New Qualifications for Report Authors and Evaluators
+MEDDEV 2.7.1 Rev 4 Requires New Qualifications for CLinical Evaluation Report Authors and Evaluators

 The new revision of MEDDEV 2.7.1 gives detailed requirements for who should perform clinical evaluations for new medical devices.
 Previous versions indicated that a clinical evaluation should be conducted by a suitably qualified individual or team, but this guideline has been updated with added specificity for MEDDEV 2.7.1 revision 4.